 PLEASE NOTE: The rules for writing DAW will vary by state.
 Our DAW Requirements Guide can help you find your specific state or territory requirements.
 Be sure to include the required language for your state to ensure that branded product is dispensed.

-DAW=dispense as written; PAH=pulmonary arterial hypertension.
+DAW=dispense as written; IV=intravenous; PAH=pulmonary arterial hypertension; SC=subcutaneous.

 Important Safety Information